EternalFlower/PSO2-Scratch/README.md

 Prerequisite
 1. Python 3.9

-2. Beautifulsoup4 - pip install beautifulsoup4 (as admin)
+Setup
+1. py -m pip install -r requirements.txt

 JSON File for Item Names and Image URL
 1. Go to Scratch website and save it as HTML file.